samluyk/PHPLedger/README.md

 ### To do:
 - ~~finalize categories~~
+- ~~less ugly front end~~
+- ~~mysql backend to store the data~~
 - finalize database scheme
+- use Ubuntu font locally
 - break up fixed/variable expenses in code
-- ~~less ugly front end~~
-- fix external css font issue
 - separate file for database connection information
 - fix date input issue
 - success/failure messages on insert/delete
-- mysql backend to store the data
 - import data to the database
 - GUI to query the database
 - documentation
 - encryption

+### Windows Install Instructions:
+- Download and install wampserver version 3.1.9
+-
+-
+-

+### Ubuntu Install Instructions:
+- Open the terminal and run
+-
+-
-- dockerization
+-